voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

 - `label`: the text to show in the menu bar.
-(Hint: try emoji's!)
+(Tip: you can use emoji's as short titles, and you can configure the label in several ways, like setting the font, the size, the color...
+See the [BitBar Plugin API documentation](https://github.com/matryer/bitbar#plugin-api).)

 ### Paste

 The "Paste" plugin has no configuration and it's automatically enabled for all area's.
 What it does is provide a command named `paste` to various entity types, allowing you to paste it to the frontmost application.
 That can save you some typing in the long run.
+It's what makes keyboard shortcuts like `;c` in Alfred work.

 For events it adds another command: `paste-attendees`, which pastes the names of all attendees from the selected event, straight from you calendar.

 ## Performing actions when the focus changes

 Apart from the `areas` section, the configuration also supports an `actions` section, where you can list things that must happen whenever the focus changes.
-Currently there are five for:
+Currently these are available:

 1. Rebuilding the Alfred workflow
-2. Showing the name of the focused area in BitBar
+2. Refreshing the name of the area in BitBar
 3. Changing the desktop wallpaper
 4. Changing the focus in OmniFocus
 5. Refreshing geeklets from GeekTool

 The `alfred` plugin is always enabled, even if it's not in your configuration.
-The only reason to add it is to configure the Ruby environment.
+You can't disable it.

 To enable all actions, add this to your configuration: